 String Your Own Garlands To Reduce Your Christmas-Carbon-Footprint or any holiday footprint.

-Making crafts to give away as gifts is a wonderful way to reduce your carbon footprint.
+Making crafts to give away as gifts is a wonderful way to reduce your christmas-carbon-footprint.
 Crafts for all Seasons has some unique

 Christmas crafts